Prometheus (software): PromQL

+Example code

 Alerts and monitoring

 Configuration for alerts can be specified in Prometheus which specifies a condition that needs to be maintained for a specific duration in order for an alert to trigger.
 When alerts trigger, they are forwarded to the Alertmanager service.
 Alertmanager can include logic to silence alerts and also to forward them to email, Slack, or notification services such as PagerDuty.
 Some other messaging systems like Microsoft Teams could be configured using the Alertmanager Webhook Receiver as a mechanism for external integrations. also Prometheus Alerts can be used to receive alerts directly on android devices even without the requirement of any targets configuration in Alert Manager.

+Time Series Database

+Prometheus has its own implementation of time series database where it stores the recent data (1–3 hours of data by default) in a combination of memory and mmap-ed files from disk, and persists the older data in the form of blocks with an inverted index.
+Inverted index is well suited for Prometheus data format and querying patterns.
+As part of background maintenance, smaller blocks are merged to form bigger blocks in a process called compaction to improve query efficiency by having fewer blocks to read.
+Prometheus also uses a Write-Ahead-Log (WAL) to provide durability against crashes.

 Dashboards

-Prometheus is not intended as a dashboarding solution.
-Although it can be used to graph specific queries, it is not a full-fledged dashboarding solution and needs to be hooked up with Grafana to generate dashboards; this has been cited as a disadvantage due to the additional setup complexity.
+Prometheus is not intended as a full-fledged dashboard.
+Although it can be used to graph specific queries, it is not a full-fledged dashboard and needs to be hooked up with Grafana to generate dashboards; this has been cited as a disadvantage due to the additional setup complexity.